1. Quality information

 Reliability of estimates

-While there are no previous directly comparable estimates available, the estimates are considered broadly in line with other data on gender identity.
+While there are no previous directly comparable estimates available, at the national level, the estimates are considered broadly in line with other data on gender identity.
 All census estimates contain a degree of statistical uncertainty as described in the Section 6 of our Quality and methodology information (QMI) for Census 2021.
 This uncertainty will be proportionately higher for relatively small population groups such as those who report a gender identity different to their sex registered at birth.
 This relative uncertainty will increase if the population group is further broken down by geographic area or other characteristics.

 Not answered